 Below you will find Green NCAP’s latest LCA results, sorted by the year of publication and by make in alphabetical order.
 The applied methodology is updated regularly in line with developments of industry and the data available.
-Green NCAP’s analysis is based on publicly available data about global generic supply chains and does not consider the production or recycling processes of specific vehicle manufacturer brands.
-By using high-level statistical data, vehicle types can be more easily compared, but some manufacturers may calculate results differently based on specific in-house car model data.
+Starting with 2025, the LCA greenhouse gas results take into account where the vehicle production is done, as some parts of the world have higher industry emissions than others.
+Therefore, care should be taken when making a direct comparison with results of previous publication years.
+Green NCAP’s analysis is based on publicly available data about global generic supply chains but can also consider specific data of single vehicle manufacturers or models, if the necessary data is revealed to Green NCAP and verified by its experts.
 Green NCAP encourages the disclosure of brand and model-specific, certified LCA results.

 To allow for a general comparison, our analysis assumes a vehicle lifetime of 16 years and an estimated mileage of 240,000 km.
 The calculations are based on the current forecast about changing average energy mix of the 27 EU Member States.
 More detailed LCA information for each car is available in the downloadable fact sheet for the vehicle.